DEV-m1k0/DEV-m1k0/README.md

 <img height="20"/>
 <h2 align="left"">👨‍💻  About me:</h2>

-<p align="left">I'm a beginner backend developer.
+<p align="left">I'm a backend developer.
 My journey into the world of development began in 2022.
 Then I went to college and began to actively study a programming language like C#.
 Having mastered the syntax and various patterns, I moved on to studying web development.
 During this period I studied the front end.
 After studying it for about two months, I learned about such a direction as data science.
 I didn't study it for long.
 In my profile there is a repository with my first neural network, which can detect handwritten numbers :)
 I ended up trying backend development and really liked it.
 At the moment I'm working with a framework like Django</p>

 <img height="20"/>